 Thesis/ENVR 450 Guidelines

-NOTE: The quality of the W3 application submitted on the second Monday in March of the junior year will determine which option a student is permitted to pursue.
+NOTE: The quality of the W3 application will determine which option a student is permitted to pursue.
 If the application is not of sufficient quality, the student will not be assigned to a W3 option and will not be eligible to register for the W3.
 Failure to submit an acceptable application ultimately may prevent graduation.
 To prevent this situation, write a strong application that clearly identifies your research topic, indicates the appropriateness of your research within your chosen concentration, and shows your familiarity with relevant scholarly literature in the field.
 See Thesis/ENVR450 Application for details.